 Introductions airs year-round and therefore applications are accepted at any time.
 Each application is assessed individually, and we generally schedule applicants several months prior to the performance date.
 As a general rule, we recommend applying one full semester prior to your intended performance date.
 For example, if you are a senior and wish to perform in May before you graduate, apply no later than the preceding January.

 Last-minute applicants will still be considered if there is space in the schedule.

-- Performers aged 19 or younger and not yet enrolled full-time at a conservatory or college are welcome to apply.
-Students who have been accepted at a university, college or conservatory but who have not yet commenced classes are still considered pre-college.
+- Performers aged 19 or younger and not yet enrolled full-time at a university, college or conservatory are welcome to apply.
+Students who have been accepted to post-high school study but have not yet commenced classes are still considered pre-college.

-- Musicians must live and/or study pre-college within range of the WFMT transmission signal on 98.7 FM: Chicago and its suburbs including Northwest Indiana, Southwest Michigan, and Southeast Wisconsin.
+- Musicians must live and/or study pre-college within range of the WFMT transmission signal on 98.7 FM: Chicago and its suburbs including Northwest Indiana, Southeast Wisconsin, and Southwest Michigan.

 - Bands, orchestras, choirs, and chamber ensembles are encouraged to apply if a majority of the musicians fit the above criteria.